 - Catherine Bell, University of Alberta, Edmonton AB

 - Stephen Borys, Winnipeg Art Gallery, Winnipeg MB

 - Nika Collison, Haida Gwaii Museum, Skidegate BC

-- Alan Elder, Manager, First Peoples and Early, Canadian Museum of History, Gatineau QC
+- Alan Elder, Canadian Museum of History, Gatineau QC

-- Sharon McLeod, University College of the North, The Pas MB
+- Sharon McLeod, University of Winnipeg, Winnipeg MB

-- Sarah Pashagumskum, Aanischaaukamikw Cree Cultural Institute, Oujé-Bougoumou, QC
+- Sarah Pashagumskum, Aanischaaukamikw Cree Cultural Institute (on leave), Oujé-Bougoumou, QC

 - Marie-Paule Robitaille, Musée de la civilisation (retired), Québec QC